Black Nova Scotians

-Black Nova Scotians (also known as African Nova Scotians and Afro-Nova Scotians) are Black Canadians whose ancestors primarily date back to the Colonial United States as slaves or freemen, later arriving in Nova Scotia, Canada, during the 18th and early 19th centuries.
+Black Nova Scotians (also known as African Nova Scotians, Afro-Nova Scotians, and Africadians) are Black Canadians whose ancestors primarily date back to the Colonial United States as slaves or freemen, later arriving in Nova Scotia, Canada during the 18th and early 19th centuries.
 As of the 2021 Census of Canada, 28,220 Black people live in Nova Scotia, most in Halifax.
 Since the 1950s, numerous Black Nova Scotians have migrated to Toronto for its larger range of opportunities.
-Before the immigration reforms of 1967, Black Nova Scotians formed 37% of the total Black Canadian population.